Cyber Security Body of Knowledge (CyBOK) Training Course

 389 Directory Server for Administrators

-14 HoursThis instructor-led, live training in Norway (online or onsite) is aimed at sysadmins who wish to use 389 Directory Server to configure and manage LDAP-based authentication and authorization.
+14 HoursThis instructor-led, live training in Norway (online or onsite) is designed for system administrators who wish to use 389 Directory Server to configure and manage LDAP-based authentication and authorization.

 - Install and configure 389 Directory Server.

-- Understand the features and architecture of 389 Directory Server.
+- Gain a comprehensive understanding of the features and architecture of 389 Directory Server.

-- Learn how to configure the directory server using the web console and CLI.
+- Learn to configure the directory server via both the web console and the command-line interface (CLI).

-- Set up and monitor replication for high availability and load balancing.
+- Set up and monitor replication to ensure high availability and load balancing.

 - Integrate 389 Directory Server with Microsoft Active Directory.